fkohut13/PneumoniaClassificator/README.md

-##Overview
+# Overview
 This project aims to detect pneumonia using chest X-ray images.
-The dataset contains a total of 26,684 images with a resolution of 1024x1024 pixels.
+The dataset contains a total of 26,684 images with a resolution of 1024x1024 pixels, gathered from the RSNA dataset.
 The images are categorized as follows:

 20,672 images without pneumonia (~77%)
 6,012 images with pneumonia (~22%)